The cybersecurity principles

 The respond principles are:

-- RESPOND-1: Cybersecurity incidents are reported internally and externally to relevant bodies and stakeholders in a timely manner.
+- RES-02: Cybersecurity incidents, including associated response activities, are reported internally and externally to relevant bodies and stakeholders in a timely manner.

-- RESPOND-2: Cybersecurity incidents are analysed, contained, eradicated and recovered from in a timely manner.
+- RES-03: Cybersecurity incidents are contained, eradicated and recovered from in a timely manner.